 This engine is capable of a power output between 500 to 600 hp, it operates on JET (A) or normal diesel fuel and can be run upto FL500 (50000 ft), and compared to turbine engines of the same power category it uses 50% less fuel.

 Taking a good look at the engine, we see a V12 and that is basically two 6-cylinder inline engines on one crankshaft.
-Here this also means that all secondary systems are duplicated.
-Thus it will be capable of running on either bank of cylinders.
+With this design this also means that all secondary systems are duplicated.
+Thus it will be capable of running on either bank of cylinders, although with less power.